How do You Help an Addicted Significant Other?

-From alcohol to opiates, all addictions can cause a vast range of problems for the addict as well as those who care about them; for those who are dealing with an addicted husband, wife, girlfriend or boyfriend, the stress can be immense, and finding the best way to address and fix the problem can be difficult.
+From alcohol to opiates, all addictions can cause a vast range of problems for the addict as well as those who care about them.
+For those who are dealing with an addicted significant other, the stress can be immense, and the best way to address the problem is not always easy.
 For those who want to help their addicted significant other get off, and stay off, of drugs or alcohol, the best option is to get them into a rehabilitation program as soon as possible.
 Out of all methods of defeating addiction, inpatient rehabilitation has the best success rate and is a great way to provide a solid foundation for a sober life.

-However, convincing a loved one to enter these programs can be a difficult process and may take time and effort; additionally, this becomes more complicated because one has to consider the best option for personal mental stability and health as well.
-In order to make progress towards this goal of mutual health, it is necessary to not fall into common pitfalls that can compromise the health of both you and your loved one.
+However, convincing a loved one to enter these programs can be a complicated process and may take time and effort.
+Additionally, this becomes more complicated because one has to consider the best option for personal mental stability and health as well.
+To make progress towards this goal of mutual health, it is necessary to not fall into common pitfalls that can compromise the health of both you and your loved one.

-Anyone that lives with an addict knows the large array of excuses given in order to rationalize addictive behavior.
+Anyone that lives with an addict knows the vast array of excuses given to rationalize addictive behavior.
 Some of the most common of these are, “it helps me relax” or “I’m not hurting anyone.”
-While these rationalizations may seem fine in the mind of the addict, they are a denial of all the excessive stress put on loved ones, and the addict his or herself, due to their poor habits.
+While these rationalizations may seem okay in the mind of the addict, they are a denial of all the excessive stress put on loved ones, and the addict his or herself, due to their poor habits.
 Sadly, many who live with an addicted valentine accept these excuses over time and use them to justify their loved one’s habits to others.

-Because of this, the first step that needs to be taken in order to help both parties is to stop accepting excuses.
-It is necessary to adopt a mindset of intense realism and see these excuses as what they are: poor rationalizations for a behavior that damages both the user and those close to them.
+Because of this, the first step that needs to be taken to help both parties is to stop accepting excuses.
+It is necessary to adopt a mindset of intense realism and see these reasons as what they are: weak rationalizations for behavior that damages both the user and those close to them.

-By adopting this lucid mindset, it puts the addict’s actions and behaviors in a much more clear light and can give you a better intuitive understanding of how to fix this problem, which is much more effective than fatalistically accepting that the current negative situation is a permanent problem.
+By adopting this lucid mindset, it puts the addict’s actions and behaviors in a much more clear light and can give you a better intuitive understanding of how to fix this problem, which is far more efficient than fatalistically accepting that the current negative situation is a permanent problem.

-In order to help reduce the negative side effects that are a result of addiction, both parties need to seek guidance and help in order to stay on track and improve happiness.
-Because loving an addict can be extremely stressful, seeking help or a support group can be a huge benefit and can drastically improve quality of life.
+To help reduce the adverse side effects resulting from addiction, both parties need to seek guidance and help to stay on track and improve happiness.
+Because loving an addict can be extremely stressful, finding help or a support group can be a huge benefit and can drastically improve quality of life.
 Additionally, these codependency support groups can give valuable insight into the mind of an addict and assist with finding ways to help the addict.

-Getting out of any serious addiction is extremely difficult, especially if alone.
-By helping out and encouraging a loved one, it can make this process much easier and can reduce the likelihood of relapse.
-However, keep in mind that this period of time will be very difficult, and it will be a challenge for both to keep their heads in the midst of excessive stress.
+Getting out of any severe addiction is extremely difficult, especially if alone.
+By helping out and encouraging a loved one, it can make this process much more relaxed and can reduce the likelihood of relapse.
+However, keep in mind that this period will be challenging, and it will be a challenge for both individuals to keep their heads in the midst of excessive stress.